Voter Education And Outreach Plan

 The County has added college organizations, veterans and other advocacy groups to its list of community partners.
 Community partners may assist in simple ways such as placing a flyer in an office, including an article in an organizational newsletter or on a website, or have an Elections representative present information on the VCA to clients, members, and/or residents.
 Educational tools, including a presentation, flyer, and frequently asked questions, will be available to download from the County’s Election website or copies available from the Division’s Tower Road location.
 An online toolkit will include messages, graphics, and other resources which can be customized for various needs.

 County representatives will continue to visit local high schools to register and pre-register students and educate them about the VCA election model.
-When colleges in the county will not be in regular session during the voting period, the Registration & Elections Division will provide information in advance to interested campus organizations.
+While colleges in the county will not be in regular session during the voting period for the June 5, 2018 Election, the Registration & Elections Division will provide information in advance to interested campus organizations.

 INDIVIDUAL VOTER NETWORK

 Outreach and education activities are not limited to organizations.
 Individual voters may serve as part of a support network to alert the Registration & Elections Division to barriers to voting and provide solutions to ensure widespread awareness to the new voting model.
 The Division is developing a contact form on its website for this purpose and will provide office contact information at Vote Centers to receive comments.

 Voters attending County educational workshops will be offered badges to wear with a statement such as, “Ask me about San Mateo County’s Voter’s Choices – choosing when, where and how to vote.”

 In the future, the Registration & Elections Division may create a Voter Participation Committee to focus on confronting barriers to voting and solutions to ensure widespread voter turnout.

 NON-ENGLISH PREFERENCE VOTERS